nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   - Example: `help`
 - In each command:
   - The points indicated under 💡 are **important notes** to be mindful of when using the command.
-  - The points indicated under ⚠️are **warnings** that you should pay attention to when using the command.
+  - The points indicated under ⚠️ are **warnings** that you should pay attention to when using the command.

 ## Quick Notes
 - Allowed characters for values: